-Young Agrarians is working to grow a new generation of
+Young Agrarians is working to grow the new generation of

-The state of our planet calls for an overhaul of our farming practices.
-We need to grow a new generation of farmers leading this change by managing soils in a way that mitigates climate change and restores ecosystems.
-Given the right practices, farming is uniquely positioned to address some of the largest challenges affecting all of us today.
+The state of our planet calls for an overhaul of our food growing and farming practices.
+We are growing a new generation of farmers leading this change by managing soils in a way that adapts to climate change and restores ecosystems.
+Given the right practices, farming is uniquely positioned to address some of the largest challenges affecting our planet today.

 What is regenerative agriculture?

 Regenerative agriculture is a method of farming that “improves the resources it uses, rather than destroying or depleting them.”
 1 It includes farming and grazing practices that, among other benefits, adapt to and mitigate climate change by rebuilding soil organic matter and restoring degraded soil biodiversity – resulting in both carbon drawdown from the atmosphere and improving the water cycle.2 As land health and soil fertility improve, resilience to fire, drought and other detrimental climate change events increases.